-I am Sheila Hughes, a single mother of two teenage girls and two boys, one 14 and the youngest, 12; a Habilitative Intervention Specialist and the Family Education Coordinator at Syringa Family Partnership, inspired by my youngest son who has autism; compassionate problem solver and a prayerful disciple of Christ.
+I am Sheila Hughes, a single mother of two young adult girls, one 19 and one 21 and two boys, one 15 and the youngest, 13; a Behavioral Intervention Specialist and the Family Education Coordinator at Syringa Family Partnership, inspired by my youngest son who has autism; compassionate problem solver and a prayerful disciple of Christ.

 What got me into Life Coaching?

 7 years ago, I found myself changing course, becoming a single mom after having the blessing of being a stay at home mom for 14 years, while homeschooling for 9 of those years.
 Prior to having children, I worked in Western Washington in the Children’s Mental Health system, in residential care as well as outpatient as a Children’s Mental Health Case Manager, and finally in foster care as a licenser and trainer.

 Having a son with special needs led me to explore special diets and learning more about biomedical approaches and overall wellness that were tailored to the individual.
 Autism, after all, is a spectrum disorder and if you meet one child with autism, you have met one child with autism.
 No two people are alike.
 With this in mind, Coaching is a wonderful approach to wellness as everyone has different issues and different ways to motivate themselves based on what is important to them.
 I have been keenly aware that although there are common issues, everyone has a unique set of circumstances and what is of value to them.
 What works for me, may not work for you.
 However, what is true for most people is that everyone has a song of their heart and the desire to live a fulfilling life while seeing their loved ones living to their potential as well.

 With that in mind, what is Life Coaching?